ar-io/specs/README.md

 - **Open Issues**: If you spot inconsistencies or have suggestions, open an issue here.
 - **Submit a Pull Request**: Fork the repo, create a branch, and submit a pull request.
 Ensure your changes follow the principles outlined above.

-Check out our ./CONTRIBUTING.md file for more detailed guidelines.
+Check out our [contributing] file for more detailed guidelines.

+[contributing]: ./CONTRIBUTING